In-person Worship FAQ

 What can I expect upon arrival?

-Because our 10 a.m. service does not require registration, you are welcome to enter freely!
+Because our worship services do not require registration, you are welcome to enter freely!
 You will pass by our welcome team, ushers and operations staff who are willing to assist with any questions you may have.
 There will be signs with the seating guidelines as you enter.
 Please follow the guidelines accordingly.

 Will you pass out printed bulletins?